-This leaflet has been written to help you understand more about dystrophic epidermolysis bullosa.
-It tells you what it is, what causes it, what can be done about it, and where you can find out more about the condition (see bottom of leaflet).
+This leaflet has been written to help you understand more about dystrophic epidermolysis bullosa (DEB).
+It tells you what it is, what causes it, what can be done about it, and where you can find out more information about the condition (see bottom of leaflet).

 What is dystrophic epidermolysis bullosa?

-Dystrophic epidermolysis bullosa (DEB) is divided into two main types depending on how it is inherited: recessive dystrophic epidermolysis bullosa (RDEB) and dominant dystrophic epidermolysis bullosa (DDEB)..
+DEB is divided into two main types, depending on how it is inherited: recessive dystrophic epidermolysis bullosa (RDEB), which can be intermediate or severe, and dominant dystrophic epidermolysis bullosa (DDEB).

 What causes dystrophic epidermolysis bullosa?

-The outer layer of our skin (epidermis) is bound tightly to the underneath layer (dermis) by several different proteins.
-One of these proteins, called type 7 collagen, makes up tiny rope-like structures called anchoring fibrils.
-People with DEB do not make enough type 7 collagen in their skin because the gene that controls the production of this protein is faulty (genetic mutation).
-This makes their skin more fragile, as the epidermis is not held down tightly to the dermis so the two layers split apart when the skin is rubbed.
-The gap between the layers can fill with fluid forming a blister, or the upper layer may lift off leaving a raw area of skin (ulcer).
-The same process can happen in the mouth, digestive tract and eyes, leading to ulcers and scars.
-Children with severe types of DEB are known as ‘butterfly babies’ because of their fragile skin.
+Our skin is made up of three different layers.
+The outer layer of our skin (epidermis) is bound (glued) tightly to the underneath layer (dermis) by several different proteins.
+One of these proteins, called type 7 collagen, makes up tiny rope-like (thread) structures called anchoring fibrils.
+People affected by DEB do not make enough type 7 collagen in their skin as the gene that controls the production of this protein is faulty (due to a genetic mutation).
+This makes the skin more fragile, as the layers not held together tightly allow the two layers to separate and slide against each other when the skin is rubbed.
+The gap between the layers can then become filled with fluid forming a blister, or the upper layer may peel off leaving a raw area of skin (ulcer or erosion).
+The same process can happen in the mouth, digestive tract, and eyes, leading to ulcers and scars.
+Children with severe types of DEB are commonly known as ‘butterfly babies’ because of their fragile skin.

 Is dystrophic epidermolysis bullosa hereditary?